 My boy works hard getting these you know?, she remarks to him over the sound of grinding of exoskeleton, limbs and antlers.
 From the other end of the street comes another outcry of approval.
 The man lifts his eyes from his steaming bowl and nods expressionlessly in the direction of the noise.

-All day he stands there, answers she, the cook.
+All day he stands there, says the cook, answering the wordless inquiry.
 His words do far more to keep people dumb and submissive than the air we breathe.
 The man slurps on.
 The cook leans in while her eyes patrol wearily upwards, towards the City in the Sky.
 She lowers her voice.
 I say he works for.. works for them.
 Don’t seem like a refugee to me.
 She leans back with a sly smile, obviously satisfied with her gossip of defiance.
-A dry crack comes from the edge of the stall accompanied by a deep inhale, and a second one follows immediately behind it as her drying cloth snaps but a few inches away from the junkie’s face, who tumbles off his stool in surprise.
+A dry crack of glass comes from the edge of the stall accompanied by a deep inhale, and a second one follows immediately behind it as her drying cloth snaps but a few inches away from the junkie’s face, who tumbles off his stool in surprise.
 A coughing bout takes over him, and, for a moment, the air sporadically exiting his mouth is invisible.

 There’ll be none of that here, comes the dry menacing tone of the cook.